-Very simply: anyone who is injured in a crash might have a case.
-Additionally, when someone dies in a truck crash, sometimes their loved ones (spouse, parents, children, siblings) can sue, sometimes his or her estate may; and in some situations, the estate and survivors might both have claims, depending on the state.
+Very simply, anyone who is injured in a crash might have a case.
+Additionally, when someone dies in a truck crash, sometimes their loved ones (spouse, parents, children, siblings, etc.) can sue, sometimes his or her estate may, and in some situations, the estate and survivors might both have claims, depending on the state.

-The truck driver may be sued for being negligent; he might have been speeding; he may have run a red light; he may not have been paying adequate attention to the vehicles around the truck, or he may have fallen asleep at the wheel.
-The trucking company may also have been negligent: it could have hired someone unfit to drive the truck; it could have failed to train the driver appropriately; it could have failed to keep up on the truck’s maintenance, or it could have improperly supervised or retained an unsafe driver.
+The truck driver may be sued for being negligent; they might have been speeding, they may have run a red light, they may not have been paying adequate attention to the vehicles around the truck, or they may have fallen asleep at the wheel.
+The trucking company may also have been negligent; it could have hired someone unfit to drive the truck, it could have failed to train the driver appropriately, it could have failed to keep up on the truck’s maintenance, or it could have improperly supervised or retained an unsafe driver.
 Additionally, any party whose negligence may have contributed to causing the crash may be liable.

 Many laws and rules applicable to a truck crash case depend upon the state where the crash happened, where the trucking company does business, and/or where the lawsuit is filed.

-States have different time period requirements for when a suit can be brought; they have rules regarding who is allowed to sue in certain situations; they require different standards of care from truck drivers; they have different rules concerning how the victim’s fault (if any) factors into the damages equation; and they have different rules about compensatory and punitive damages.
+States have different time period requirements for when a suit can be brought.
+They have rules regarding who is allowed to sue in certain situations, and have different standards of care from truck drivers.
+They also have different rules concerning how the victim’s fault (if any) factors into the damages equation, and about compensatory and punitive damages.

 On the other hand, many federal regulations created by the Federal Motor Carrier Safety Administration are applicable in truck crash lawsuits regardless of where the crash occurred or where the suit was filed.
 Familiarizing yourself with some of the basics may help you better understand the crash, your case, and some of the broader safety issues in the trucking industry.
 Obviously, your attorney should be familiar with these regulations.
 You can ask the Truck Safety Coalition for help in understanding the regulations and how they affect safety on our nation’s highways.